solliancenet/microsoft-postgresql-developer-guide/05_AI/05_03_Exploring_LLMS.md

 ### Vector Storage

 Once you have generated embeddings, you will want to store them somewhere.
 This could be in memory locally, or in memory remotely.
 It could also be persisted to disk storage.
-We will explore various types of storage mechanisms (such as PostgreSQL) in a later section.
+We will explore several types of storage mechanisms (such as PostgreSQL) in a later section.

 ## Improving Results